 You will leave with a prestigious academic and practical qualification, which will open many doors into your future.
 The qualification is well respected and will equip you to work as a solicitor in private practice, in government legal services, or as in-house counsel in a large company.

-This one-year intensive full-time course consists of two face-to-face teaching days per week (Wednesdays and Thursdays), and in addition you will be required to complete guided study and formative assessments on the non-teaching days.
+This one-year intensive full-time course consists of two face-to-face teaching days per week (either Tuesday and Wednesday or Thursday and Friday), and in addition you will be required to complete guided study and formative assessments on the non-teaching days.

 *Tuition fees are charged annually.
 The fees quoted above are for the specified year(s) only.
 Fees may be higher in future years, for both new and continuing students.
 Please see the University’s Fees and Finance Policy (and in particular the section headed “When tuition fees change”), for further information about when and by how much the University may increase its fees for future years.